michaelmosmann/silk/userguide/services.md

 <abstract>
 The service concept comes close to what is sometimes called micro-services.
-Usual java method become a first class service object with a generic interface.
+Usual java methods become a first class service object with a generic interface.
 It decouples implementation and usage wiring by type.
 Thereby wiring is automatic and refactoring-safe since method names or parameter order are irrelevant.
 </abstract>